Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 - **About 15 minutes**: Time required to set up and explore the basics.
 - **A favorite text editor or IDE**: Any development environment you are comfortable with.
-- **Python 3.12 or later**: Jaseci is built on Python; ensure you have a compatible version installed.
+- **Python 3.12 or later**: Ensure that Python 3.12 or higher is installed in your environment.
-- **Jaclang, Jac-cloud, MTLLM, Jac-splice-orc**: Jaseci stack libraries.
+- **Install required libraries**: Jaclang, Jac-cloud, MTLLM, Jac-splice-orc.
 - **Node.js (optional)**: If you plan to integrate a frontend in future steps.

 ## **LittleX Architecture**